crossplane/crossplane/design/design-doc-composition-functions.md

 This isn't quite an end-to-end test of Composition.
 The composed resources are not actually created and reconciled with an external system, so its not possible for example to derive XR status from composed resource status.
+(Though that could perhaps be simulated by providing fake observed resources.)
 It's also not possible in isolation to determine whether the rendered composed resources are schematically valid.
 It does however give you a good idea of whether your Composition will produce the set of composed resources that you'd expect - just